mandiwise/isotope-posts/README.markdown

 * No need to muck around with javascript or theme files – implement Isotope directly in the WordPress editor with a simple shortcode!
 * Includes essential Isotope features, including the option for a filter menu, sorting options, and layout options
+* Hide posts from displaying based on category, post tag, or custom taxonomy terms
 * Grab the post's featured image include with the excerpt (if one is set)
 * Minimal included css makes it easier to customize the look and feel of the loop output for your site